Klepac-Ceraj-Lab/Klepac-Ceraj-Lab.github.io/handbook/index.md

 even those in the theoretical or planning stages, are the intellectual property of the Klepac-Ceraj lab and/or Wellesley College.
-You may not take ideas, protocols, equipment, reagents, samples, etc. from our lab without first discussing with the PI.[^5]
+You may not take ideas, protocols, equipment, reagents, samples, etc. from our lab without first discussing with the PI.[^mcguire]

 As mentioned above,
 our work should generally be treated as confidential.